-We are non-party political so have a privileged position to speak on the behalf of those we help and, even more importantly, enable their voices to be heard.
+We are non-party political but have a privileged position to speak on the behalf of those we help and, even more importantly, enable their voices to be heard.
 It is vital that our elected representatives hear these voices and their stories.

 Elections are an opportunity to share this voice.
 Staff, officers, members and volunteers can do this by engaging with their local candidates and sharing their insights, experiences and local knowledge.
+Having said that, there are some specific rules that apply to people working for registered charities during an election campaign.